 Get the flavor of a banana split sans ice cream with this banana protein drink.
-With just five ingredients, including fruity pineapple, you’ll feel like you’re on the tropics while getting your fill of protein.
+With just five ingredients, including fruity pineapple, you’ll feel like you’re in the tropics while getting your fill of protein.

 Among these many delicious protein shake recipes, this is a great one to start your day.
 It uses no protein powder, instead relying on milk, Greek yogurt, almond butter and flaxseeds to power you through.
 Adding unsweetened cocoa powder lends extra flavor without added sugar.
 The kiddos will love this one, too!

-This recipe might be called decadent, but there’s only yummy, healthy goodness involved.
-Tripling up on vanilla — with vanilla almond milk, vanilla yogurt and vanilla protein powder — means this smoothie tastes more like a vanilla milkshake while being packed to the brim with protein to keep you full for hours.
+This recipe may be called decadent, but there’s only yummy, healthy goodness involved.
+Tripling up on vanilla — with vanilla almond milk, vanilla yogurt and vanilla protein powder — means this smoothie tastes like a vanilla milkshake while being packed to the brim with protein to keep you full for hours.
 To avoid the added sweeteners manufacturers add to flavored yogurt products, make your own instead by using full-fat plain yogurt and adding a few drops of vanilla extract.

 When you’re short on time and energy, sometimes all it takes is one of the most replenishing protein shake recipes.
 This “Green Warrior” strays from similar drinks by using hemp hearts as its main protein source.
 Combined with cucumber, fresh mint, apples, grapefruit and celery, this green smoothie is creamy, refreshing and so tasty.
 When you’ve tired of the same old protein shake, give this one a try.

-10. Kale Pina Covado
+12. Kale Piña Covado

 Loaded with fruits, veggies and healthy fats, this protein shake is seriously good for you.
-I love how using avocado adds creaminess, while the benefit-rich pineapple lend sweetness and a tropical feel, no matter what the weather outside is!
+I love how using avocado adds creaminess, while the benefit-rich pineapple lends sweetness and a tropical feel, no matter what the weather outside is!

 Measuring, mixing, baking: When you have a cookie fix, there’s not always time to whip up a batch.
 Feed your body one of these healthy protein shake recipes instead.
-Here, cottage cheese (use full fat or a banana if dairy isn’t an option) provides creaminess and extra protein, while adding old-fashioned oats, cinnamon and vanilla protein powder to the “dough” means tons of cookie flavor.
+Here, cottage cheese (use full-fat or a banana if dairy isn’t an option) provides creaminess and extra protein, while adding old-fashioned oats, cinnamon and vanilla protein powder to the “dough” means tons of cookie flavor.
 Make this to rev up your mornings.